 Brooke Axiotis of Des Moines joined the State Board in 2014.
 She is an attorney at Iowa Workforce Development.
 She is a member of the Iowa Bar.
 Her community activities involve the Iowa PBS Board of Directors, the immediate past Chair of the National Association of State Boards of Education (NASBE) Board of Directors, and Links, Inc. She earned her law degree from Drake University.

-Cindy Dietz of Cedar Rapids is the director of state government relations at Raytheon Technologies where she advocates for policies on business operations, workforce and the aerospace industry.
-Previously, Cindy led many communications functions at Collins Aerospace.
-She has been a part of Iowa’s STEM initiative, serving as a current member of the STEM Advisory Council and as its Interim Executive Director in 2018.
+Cindy Dietz of Cedar Rapids is the director of state government relations at RTX where she advocates for policies on business operations, workforce and the aerospace industry.
+Previously, Cindy led many communications functions at Collins Aerospace, an RTX business.
+She has been a part of Iowa’s STEM initiative, serving on the STEM Advisory Council and as its Interim Executive Director in 2018.
 Cindy holds a bachelor’s degree in journalism from Iowa State University and is on the board of the Iowa Association of Business and Industry and several local nonprofit organizations.

 Cassandra Halls of Carlisle is the President of 2 THE TOP, a business consulting organization that focuses on strategy development, training facilitation, research and analysis for corporations, nonprofits, colleges, universities and governmental agencies.
 Cassandra holds a bachelor’s degree in public administration from William Penn University along with an associate degree from North Iowa Area Community College.
 She serves on the Greater Carlisle Community Foundation and the Carlisle Friends of the Park and is a member of the Carlisle Chamber of Commerce.